 The next model controlled for the number of revisions a manuscript went through before being either published or not published.
 For this analysis, manuscripts that were immediately accepted (N = 49) and immediately rejected (N = 1290) were omitted, as revisions were not required (39% of the original sample).
-Among manuscripts that received a recommendation to revise, those handled by female associate editors were marginally more likely to be published (Table 6).
-Journal was no longer a significant predictor of publication among this subset of manuscripts.
-That is, considering only manuscripts that were allowed to be revised, publication rate was the same across journals.
+Among manuscripts that received a recommendation to revise, those handled by female AEs were marginally more likely to be published (Table 6).
+Journal was no longer a significant predictor of publication among this subset of manuscripts, hence publication rate was the same across journals.
 The effects of year, English-speaking authorship, and reviewer recommendations remained significant.
 The number of revisions had a large effect, with more revisions predicting greater likelihood of publication.
 Additionally, once we controlled for number of revisions, none of the variables related to first author or reviewer gender remained significant.
 This suggests that the number of revisions authors choose to pursue may explain the observed gender difference in publication outcome.

 HLM Analysis Predicting Number of Revisions Before Publication Decision

 Because the number of revisions was an important predictor of publication success with potential to explain gender differences in publication rate, we predicted number of revisions from the main variables of interest.
 Manuscripts that were immediately accepted and immediately rejected were omitted.
-Lower mean number of revisions has at least two possible interpretations; it could result from fewer revisions needed to be accepted, or it could result from authors choosing not to resubmit at all.
-There was a tendency for manuscripts handled by male associate editors to be revised marginally more often (mean = 1.24, SD = 0.77) than manuscripts that were handled by female associate editors (mean = 1.15, SD = 0.80; Table 8).
+Lower mean number of revisions had at least two possible interpretations; the number could result from fewer revisions needed to be accepted, or it could result from authors choosing not to resubmit at all.
+There was a tendency for manuscripts handled by male AEs to be revised marginally more often (mean = 1.24, SD = 0.77) than manuscripts that were handled by female AEs (mean = 1.15, SD = 0.80; Table 8).
 Manuscripts with an author from an English-speaking country had lower mean number of revisions than manuscripts with all authors from non-English-speaking countries.
 Similarly, manuscripts that initially received more positive recommendations were revised significantly less often than manuscripts that initially received less positive recommendations.
 The main effect of gender was not significant.
 The interaction between first author gender and the presence of at least one female reviewer was significant (Figure 4).
 Papers with a female first author and at least one female reviewer were revised less often than all other manuscripts.

 HLM Analysis Predicting Reviewer Evaluations of Manuscript Quality